CRAIG CASSAR

 Applications must demonstrate that your organization/group has a financial need.

 Successful applicants must provide receipts, invoices, or other financial documentation to the Ward 12 office before funds will be issued.
-If this will pose an insurmountable barrier for your organization, please indicate that on the application form, and we can talk about an alternate path.
+If this will pose an insurmountable barrier for your organization, please indicate it on the application form, and we can discuss an alternative path.

 This program is intended to support organizations and community groups within Ward 12 with one-time funding for specific projects or events.
 While the criteria are relatively flexible, staff salaries, wages, or other regular operating expenses, such as rent, are not eligible for this grant.

-If an application is submitted by June 8, 2025, the Ward 12 team is happy to reach out to applicants and provide feedback on improving their application.
-Applications submitted within the final week of the application period will be assessed as submitted.
+If an application is submitted by April 17, 2026, we are happy to provide feedback on improving the application should an applicant make that request.
+Applications submitted after that date will be assessed as submitted.
 We will also be happy to review applications with unsuccessful applicants to provide feedback on how to improve if they wish to reapply in the future.
 No single entity (non-profit organization, neighbourhood group, service club, faith community, etc.) will be eligible for more than $5,000 in total funding in one calendar year.

 SCORING RUBRIC